 Deep down she knows why her friends didn’t wait for her.
 The Mayor can’t afford a scandal, especially with the elections coming up in less than a month.
 The social workers would be too happy to have an excuse to place Darryl and his siblings in foster homes.
 Tyler’s mom would get a one way ticket out of the country if immigration gets involved.
 And Jayler?
 His granddad is probably proud of him.
 Of course… But he’d never forgive his grandson if he gave the police an excuse to come snooping around.

-A first ray of sun is breaking through the heavy autumnal fog as they pull up in front of Bayou Oaks Mansion, bathing the Grey residence in a golden glow.
+They cruise the streets for a long while, trying to get a sight of the fleeing teens, but in vain.
+Finally they give up and head towards the Bayou.
+The sun’s first rays are breaking through the heavy autumnal fog as they pull up in front of Bayou Oaks Mansion, bathing the Grey residence in a golden glow.

 The officer riding shotgun helps her out and takes off the cuffs.
-Taïga mumbles a thank you, rubbing her numb wrists, starting up the path in the officer’s wake.
+Taïga mumbles a thank you, rubbing her numb wrists.
+He pushes her gently to get her started up the path in the other officer’s wake.
 He looks up at the imposing old mansion with awe.

 ‘This old house has cleaned up nicely…’